plomino/PlominoDoc/docs/build.rst

 Add a view
 ==========

-A view defines a collection of documents.
+A :term:`view` defines a collection of documents.
 Some views are used to present list of documents to users, and some are used from formulas to structure the Plomino application.

 A view has a selection formula, which defines which documents form part of the view, and it usually contains some columns to display information about